MaxAnderson95/azure-examples/README.md

-# Azure Networking Examples
+# Azure Examples

-The repository contains examples of some Azure networking deployments, starting with a simple vnet, to (eventually) a multi-hub Azure Virtual WAN deployment.

-The examples are written in Terraform for ease of creation and tear-down.
-Each example has its own README and a diagram explaining what is deployed.
+This is a collection of examples I've build in Azure with Terraform.

 ## Examples